dimitritholen/github-repository-bulk-remover/README.md

 ## Important Notes

 - Deleting a repository is **permanent** and cannot be undone
-- Deleting a private repository will also delete all its forks
+- Deleting a repository will also delete all its forks
+- Be extra careful when deleting public repositories as they may be used by others
 - You need appropriate permissions to delete repositories
 - The token must have the `delete_repo` scope